 More features: soft cotton feel, machine washable and dryable

 The Bernat Maker Home Dec Yarn is made from a combination of 72% cotton and 28% nylon.
 But you will not be able to tell this excellent material apart from wool!
 These number 5 gauge yarns have a chunky and bulky weight with 8.8oz per skein, suitable for 13 sts and 17 rows with 8 mm knitting needle.

 You will receive a single skein with 317 yards of yarn, and you can choose from 16 amazing colors.
 The combined materials make these yarns soft and comfy, allowing you to create different clothes suitable for the winter months.

-What we liked: These yarns are extremely versatile and suitable for not only knitting scarves and sweaters but also for making other home décor accessories!
+What do we love it for?
+These yarns are extremely versatile and suitable for not only knitting scarves and sweaters but also for making other home décor accessories!
 You can easily wash them in a washing machine and dryer because the colors remain bright and intact after wash.

-What could be better: These yarns only come in solid colors.
+What were we disappointed with?
+These yarns only come in solid colors.
 One thing that could have been included in these yarns is multi or mixed color options for allowing more creativity.